-According to the Centers for Disease Control (CDC) website, coronavirus is a respiratory disease caused by a novel (new) coronavirus that was first detected in China and which has now been detected in more than 100 locations internationally, including in the United States.
+According to the Centers for Disease Control (CDC) website, coronavirus is a respiratory disease caused by a novel coronavirus.
 RTA is monitoring situational updates and guidance from the Center for Disease Control, the California Department of Health and the County of Riverside to stay on top of the situation.

 Where else can I go for additional information on the coronavirus?

 - Federal – Occupational Safety and Health (OSHA), US Food and Drug Administration (FDA), US Department of Homeland Security (DHS), US Environmental Protection Agency (EPA)